Supports for people with Disabilities in the HSE under Part 3 Disability Act 2005

 The Specialist will develop a plan to achieve compliance with Part 3 of the Disability Act, specifically in relation to actions 25-44 of the Department of Health and Children’s Sectoral Plan.
 The post is based within the Advocacy Unit and works closely with the HSE National Disability Unit.

-Over the coming months the HSE will develop a network of designated access officers in order to comply with Section 26 of the Disability Act 2005.
+The HSE has a network of designated access officers in order to comply with Section 26 of the Disability Act 2005.
 Designated access officers will be located throughout the country.
 Further updates will be posted on this site regarding contact details of designated access officers once they have been assigned.

 For further details on the above please contact: